 The WCPFC measure was assessed by some to be overly-complicated, that it contains too many exemptions, and that there is poor compliance with the seasonal FAD closure.
 Measures that are practical to implement and lend themselves to ease for monitoring and detecting non-compliance were preferred.
-An overarching concern identified among industry participants was purse seine overcapacity in the WCPO.
+An overarching concern identified among industry participants was potential purse seine overcapacity in the WCPO.

 Presentations by the SPC highlighted that in the WCPO, total purse seine bigeye tuna catches peak at mid-longitudinal regions (i.e. 140° E - 170° E), where most of the purse seine effort is concentrated, even though there is a greater reliance on FAD sets in the Central Pacific.
 Purse seine bigeye tuna catch per unit effort steadily increases moving toward the east, and increases substantially east of 180°.
-Approximately 10 % of purse seine bigeye tuna catches in the WCPO come from the high seas, the remainder is caught in EEZs of Pacific Island countries.
-Longline vessels generally catch sub-adult and adult bigeye, whereas purse seine vessels mostly impact small, juvenile bigeye; however it is generally understood that both fisheries are equally responsible for the level of spawning biomass currently observed.
+Approximately 10 % of purse seine bigeye tuna catches in the WCPO come from the high seas, the remainder is caught in EEZs within the WCPO.
+Longline vessels generally catch sub-adult and adult bigeye, whereas purse seine vessels mostly impact small, juvenile bigeye; however it is estimated that both fisheries are equally responsible for the level of spawning biomass currently observed, with the impact from Indonesian and Philippines domestic fisheries comprising a much lesser impact.

 Participants identified the accuracy of purse seine bigeye tuna catch reporting as a significant concern, given that logbook estimates are generally underestimated, observer grab samples contain inherent biases, and cannery identification of bigeye tuna under 3.5 kg is typically poor.
+Bigeye catch estimates from Indonesian and Philippines domestic fisheries are also difficult to estimate due to poor sampling coverage.

-Evaluation of WCPO Purse Seine Bigeye Management Options

-The following provides a summary of major points identified and discussed in relation to workshop presentations and the evaluation of management options under several categories.
+Evaluation of WCPO Purse Seine Bigeye Management Options The following provides a summary of major points identified and discussed in relation to workshop presentations and the evaluation of management options under several categories.